ilovewingchun/lastline/README.md

 There are two version of this script.

-1. get_events.py:
+<b>1. get_events.py:</b>

-This one takes inline arguments so you can do the job by running it once.
+This one takes inline arguments so you can do the job by running(testing) it and get results immediately.

 Example usage:<p>
 <pre><code>